thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 Calculation of the absolute backscatter coefficient (BSC), the differential scattering cross section per unit volume at a scattering angle of 180 degrees, follows the method described by Chen et al. [Chen1993,Madsen1984]_.
-Using a single element ultrasound transducer, pulses were propagated through water and into the material of interest, and the spectrum of the received backscattered signal voltage determined the BSC after correcting for characteristics of the transducer, instrumentation properties, and ultrasonic properties of intervening materials.
+Using a single element ultrasound transducer, pulses are propagated through water and into the material of interest, and the spectrum of the received backscattered signal voltage determines the BSC after correcting for characteristics of the transducer, instrumentation properties, and ultrasonic properties of intervening materials.